rjorton/OIE2023/README.md

 Let’s run weeSAM on our sample:

 ```
-weeSAM --bam 1b.bam --html 1b
+weeSAM --bam S1.bam --html S1
 ```

 An explanation of this command is:

 1.	**weeSAM**: the name of the program we are using
 2.	**--bam**: flag to signify input bam file
-3.	**1b.bam**: the name of our bam file to analyse
+3.	**S1.bam**: the name of our bam file to analyse
 4.	**--html**: flag to signify output html file
-5.	**1b**: the name prefix to use for the output
+5.	**S1**: the name prefix to use for the output

-If you list the contents of the directory you should see that a folder called **1b\_html\_results** has been created:
+If you list the contents of the directory you should see that a folder called **S1\_html\_results** has been created:

 ```
 ls
 ```

-Inside this folder is a HTML file that we can view in a web browser (like Firefox or Chrome), the HTML file has the summary statistics and coverage plot so lets take a look and open the html file:
+Inside this folder is a HTML file that we can view in a web browser (like Firefox or Chrome), the HTML file has the summary statistics and coverage plot so lets take a look and open the html file.

 ```
-firefox 1b_html_results/1b.html
+firefox S1_html_results/S1.html
 ```

+***RJO CHECK - will this launch via MobaXterm or should they download?***

 You should see something like this: